thoughtbot/superglue/props_template/README.md

 and run `bundle`

-Then add the following to a initializer:
+Then add the following to an initializer:

 ```
 Props.reset_encoder!
 ```

-PropsTemplate uses a single instance of `Oj::StringWriter` for a process.
+PropsTemplate uses a single instance of `Oj::StringWriter` per process.
 If you're using a forking server like puma, be sure to add this to your `config/puma.rb`.

 ```
 on_worker_boot do